2024-DEV2-016/technical_test/README.md

 The final two rows represent the minutes.
 The upper row represents 5 minute blocks, and is made up of 11 lamps- every third lamp is red, the rest are yellow.
 The bottom row represents 1 minute blocks, and is made up of 4 yellow lamps.

+# Architecture and methodology

+I decided to create a develop branch as I usually do even if this project didn't really need it.
+For me, it's a good practice to not directly push on main.
+I could have pushed it further by creating more branches during the implementation but I decided to keep it simple.

+In the same context, I created 2 modules to separate the dependencies and organize the project in a better way.
+Perhaps this is questionnable for a project of this size but yet wanted to keep good practices.

 # TDD

 Just wanted to point out that it's the first time I used TDD.
 Glad to have learn it and ready to deepen my learning.
+Overall, it was a good experience doing it.
+If something wasn't done the right way, I'm happy to discuss it in order to grow in the testing world.

 # How to install
 Prerequisites